 What is Blob Storage?

-The blob service is structured around containers that contain zero or more named blobs, public containers will be listed when authenticated using your Azure account credentials while private ones are only accessible to your service.
-Containers can be shared with other Azure users and the public at large using a unique URL which you can share if you wish; authentication is standard HTTP Basic which makes use of your Azure account name and key, if authenticated we can download or upload files to our storage space.
+The blob service is structured around containers that contain zero or more named blobs, public containers will be listed when authenticated using your Microsoft Azure account credentials while private ones are only accessible to your service.
+Containers can be shared with other Microsoft Azure users and the public at large using a unique URL which you can share if you wish; authentication is standard HTTP Basic which makes use of your Azure Storage account name and key, if authenticated we can download or upload files to our storage space.

 Blob Storage Categories